 I also wanted to add it into my ever-growing library of Almond Flour recipes.

-After taking some inspiration from my other paleo quick bread recipes like Almond Flour Banana Bread and Paleo Carrot Cake, this almond flour zucchini bread recipe came to be.
+After taking some inspiration from my other paleo quick bread recipes like Almond Flour Banana Bread, Paleo Apple Cake, and Paleo Carrot Cake, this almond flour zucchini bread recipe came to be.
 Moist, tender, and full of healthy ingredients, I prefer it much more to standard zucchini bread.

 This flourless zucchini bread recipe is made with farm-fresh zucchini and a handful of pantry ingredients broken up into dry and wet categories.